chenlab-sj/CanID/README.md

 ## Model Generation: Batch Correction
 ### 2a) Prep Inputs
 #### Train)
-* create list file of quantile normalized count matrices for training data
+* Create list file of quantile normalized count matrices for training data
-* create list file of training samples for each quantile normalized count matrix
+* Create list file of training samples for each quantile normalized count matrix
+* The output of this script is a formatted phenotype file and count matrix for input into SVA algorihtm
 ```
 python step2a_prep_train_fSVA.py qn_list.txt trainID_list.txt master_labels.txt class_code.txt train_fSVA_g17975
 ```